Mightyall/Mightyall.github.io/_pages/about.md

 ---
 permalink: /
-title: "Weilcome, this is Di!"
+title: "Welcome, this is Di!"
 author_profile: true
 redirect_from:
   - /about/